aliles/begins/README.rst

 to convert the
 types of arguments.

-Rewritting the example above using the ``begin.convert()`` decorator::
+Rewriting the example above using the ``begin.convert()`` decorator::

     >>> import begin